raphaelschaad/dotfiles/ios-code-guidelines.md

 According to Apple's [Transitioning to ARC Release Notes](https://developer.apple.com/library/content/releasenotes/ObjectiveC/RN-TransitioningToARC/Introduction/Introduction.html) "Other variants are technically incorrect but are 'forgiven' by the compiler."

-[Nullability annotations](https://developer.apple.com/swift/blog/?id=25): It is especially important to keep order in the case of multi-level pointers like `**values` where the outer pointer can be nullable but the inner pointer has to be nonnull.
+[Nullability annotations](https://developer.apple.com/swift/blog/?id=25): It is especially important to keep order in the case of multi-level pointers like `**values` where the outer pointer can be nullable, but the inner pointer has to be nonnull.
 The double-underscored variants `__nullable` and `__nonnull` are deprecated.

 Note that the [`__kindof` type specifier](https://developer.apple.com/library/prerelease/content/releasenotes/AppKit/RN-AppKitOlderNotes/) (indicating that subclasses of the specified type are also valid) must precede the type: